What is Server-Side Tracking? A simple Explanation

 A web container is a script that runs in the browser to collect tracking data and send it to third-party providers.
 This process is managed through a Web Tag Manager from Google, specifically the Google Tag Manager (GTM).
 A server container, on the other hand, is a server-side environment that receives tracking requests from the browser and processes them further.
 This process is facilitated by a Server Tag Manager, also part of Google Tag Manager (GTM), which routes tracking requests to your own server.

 Which Approach Is Recommended?
-Server Side Tracking or Client Side Tracking?

-The choice between Client Side Tracking and Server Side Tracking depends on a company’s specific needs and objectives.
+The choice between client-side tracking and server-side tracking depends on a company’s specific needs and objectives.
 Both methods have their pros and cons, which we’ll examine in detail.

-Advantages of Server Side Tracking in Detail
+Advantages of Server-Side Tracking in Detail

 Enhanced Data Control and Quality with Improved Data Security

-A significant advantage of Server Side Tracking is the increased control over collected data.
+A significant advantage of server-side tracking is the increased control over collected data.
 Since all tracking data is processed on a company’s server first, companies can decide which data to forward to third-party providers and which to withhold.
 This substantially reduces reliance on third-party providers.
-Additionally, Server Side Tracking offers substantial benefits in terms of data security and GDPR compliance, as sensitive user data, such as IP addresses or email addresses, can be anonymized or removed on the company’s server before being forwarded to external services.
-Overall, companies can expand their data set with Server Side Tracking, as no data is lost within the user’s browser, and even if a user declines the cookie banner, data is preserved in an anonymized or pseudonymized form (you can read more avout tracking without consent here).
+Additionally, server-side tracking offers substantial benefits in terms of data security and GDPR compliance, as sensitive user data, such as IP addresses or email addresses, can be anonymized or removed on the company’s server before being forwarded to external services.
+Overall, companies can expand their data set with server-side tracking, as no data is lost within the user’s browser, and even if a user declines the cookie banner, data is preserved in an anonymized or pseudonymized form (you can read more avout tracking without consent here).
 This enables a nearly complete data set when personal information is removed upon cookie banner rejection, and browser restrictions are bypassed.

 Bypassing Browser Tracking Prevention Mechanisms (e.g., Safari's ITP)

 Another advantage is the ability to bypass browser tracking prevention mechanisms.
-Browser extensions like ad blockers or the privacy features of modern browsers often block or restrict Client Side Tracking, as browsers are configured to prohibit third-party tracking.
-Since communication with Server Side Tracking primarily occurs between your own server and third-party providers, these tracking measures are less vulnerable to such blocks.
-You can read more about bypassing browser tracking prevention mechanisms and the associated benefits here.
+Browser extensions like ad blockers or the privacy features of modern browsers often block or restrict client-side tracking, as browsers are configured to prohibit third-party tracking.
+Since communication with server-side tracking primarily occurs between your own server and third-party providers, these tracking measures are less vulnerable to such blocks.

-Figure: Advantages of Server Side Tracking
+Figure: Advantages of server-side tracking

-Additionally, Server Side Tracking offers benefits in terms of reduced webpage load times, positively impacting SEO.
+Additionally, server-side tracking offers benefits in terms of reduced webpage load times, positively impacting SEO.
 This is because fewer tracking scripts are run in the user's browser (client), leading to better performance.

-What are the Advantages of Client Side Tracking?
+What are the Advantages of Client-Side Tracking?

 Easy Implementation and Lower Complexity

-One of the key advantages of Client Side Tracking is the ease of implementation and management.
+One of the key advantages of client-side tracking is the ease of implementation and management.
 Most Tag Manager solutions, such as Google Tag Manager, provide user-friendly interfaces that allow for configuring tags and triggers without needing deep technical expertise.

-The main difference between Client Side Tracking and Server Side Tracking lies in where the tracking data is processed and how much control companies have over the data collected.
+The main difference between client-side tracking and server-side tracking lies in where the tracking data is processed and how much control companies have over the data collected.

 -

-Processing Location: With Client Side Tracking, all tracking data processing occurs directly in the user’s browser.
+Processing Location: With client-side tracking, all tracking data processing occurs directly in the user’s browser.
 This means that tracking scripts load in the browser, and all interactions like page views, clicks, or scroll depth are sent directly to third-party providers.
-In contrast, with Server Side Tracking, tracking data is first sent to the company’s server, where a Server Tag Manager processes the data before forwarding it to third parties.
+In contrast, with server-side tracking, tracking data is first sent to the company’s server, where a server tag manager processes the data before forwarding it to third parties.
 As a result, data remains within the company’s control before being shared externally.

 -

-Data Control: One of the main advantages of Server Side Tracking is greater control over collected data.
+Data Control: One of the main advantages of server-side tracking is greater control over collected data.
 Since data is processed on the company’s server first, companies can decide which information to forward to third-party providers and which to withhold.
 Sensitive data, such as IP addresses, can be anonymized or completely removed before sharing with third parties.
-In Client Side Tracking, this level of control is lacking, as tracking scripts run directly in the user’s browser, and data is sent to third parties without any intermediary step.
+In client-side tracking, this level of control is lacking, as tracking scripts run directly in the user’s browser, and data is sent to third parties without any intermediary step.

 -

-Privacy and GDPR Compliance: Server Side Tracking provides better compliance with GDPR requirements, as data processing occurs on a company’s own server.
+Privacy and GDPR Compliance: Server-side tracking provides better compliance with GDPR requirements, as data processing occurs on a company’s own server.
 With options for anonymizing or pseudonymizing personal data, companies can ensure that sensitive information is not passed to third-party providers without protection.
-In Client Side Tracking, data is directly accessible to third parties, making it harder to ensure full compliance with privacy requirements.
+In client-side tracking, data is directly accessible to third parties, making it harder to ensure full compliance with privacy requirements.

 -

-Susceptibility to Tracking Blockers: Client Side Tracking is vulnerable to browser extensions like ad blockers and privacy features in modern browsers, which can block tracking scripts or prevent cookie storage.
-With Server Side Tracking, communication with third parties is managed via the company’s server, which allows most of these blocks to be bypassed, ensuring more reliable data capture.
+Susceptibility to Tracking Blockers: Client-side tracking is vulnerable to browser extensions like ad blockers and privacy features in modern browsers, which can block tracking scripts or prevent cookie storage.
+With server-side tracking, communication with third parties is managed via the company’s server, which allows most of these blocks to be bypassed, ensuring more reliable data capture.

 -

-Website Performance: Because all tracking scripts load in the browser with Client Side Tracking, this can negatively impact webpage load times.
-Server Side Tracking, however, requires fewer scripts in the user’s browser, as most requests are processed server-side, leading to better performance and faster load times.
+Website Performance: Because all tracking scripts load in the browser with client-side tracking, this can negatively impact webpage load times.
+Server-side tracking, however, requires fewer scripts in the user’s browser, as most requests are processed server-side, leading to better performance and faster load times.

 -

-Implementation and Complexity: Implementing Client Side Tracking is generally simpler and requires less technical expertise.
+Implementation and Complexity: Implementing client-side tracking is generally simpler and requires less technical expertise.
 Tools like Google Tag Manager provide user-friendly interfaces for quickly and easily configuring tags and triggers.
-Server Side Tracking, however, is more complex and requires technical expertise and a suitable server infrastructure, resulting in higher costs and more management requirements.
+Server-side tracking, however, is more complex and requires technical expertise and a suitable server infrastructure, resulting in higher costs and more management requirements.

 So, which is better?

 There’s no one-size-fits-all answer to this question, as each tracking method suits different scenarios.
-If you’re a small business and primarily want to analyze data in Google Analytics and occasionally invest a few hundred euros in SEA campaigns, Server Side Tracking might not be worthwhile.
+If you’re a small business and primarily want to analyze data in Google Analytics and occasionally invest a few hundred euros in SEA campaigns, server-side tracking might not be worthwhile.
 Why?
 Because the effort involved is too high.
-Hosting a server and implementing Server Side Tracking often requires a budget, and, simply put, the costs may outweigh the benefits in this case.
+Hosting a server and implementing server-side tracking often requires a budget, and, simply put, the costs may outweigh the benefits in this case.
 However, if you’re investing in marketing campaigns, the added effort is worth it since you gain full control over your data, allowing you to build a more complete dataset for data-driven decisions that significantly impact your goals.

-Regardless of budget, Server Side Tracking is recommended for companies that prioritize a complete dataset, data security, and privacy compliance.
-Client Side Tracking is better suited for scenarios where a quick and cost-effective implementation is necessary, as it’s much simpler to set up and doesn’t require extensive technical knowledge.
-For companies that lack the resources to manage a server or for smaller projects where data control is less critical, Client Side Tracking may be sufficient.
+Regardless of budget, server-side tracking is recommended for companies that prioritize a complete dataset, data security, and privacy compliance.
+Client-side tracking is better suited for scenarios where a quick and cost-effective implementation is necessary, as it’s much simpler to set up and doesn’t require extensive technical knowledge.
+For companies that lack the resources to manage a server or for smaller projects where data control is less critical, client-side tracking may be sufficient.

 Conclusion

-In summary, Client Side Tracking is a straightforward and easy-to-implement method for collecting tracking data, but it’s susceptible to limitations from ad blockers and privacy protections.
-Server Side Tracking, on the other hand, offers greater control over data, improved privacy options, and more reliable data capture, though it requires more technical knowledge and a more complex infrastructure.
-Companies that place a high value on data security and privacy should consider Server Side Tracking to fully benefit from enhanced control and compliance with GDPR standards.
+In summary, client-side tracking is a straightforward and easy-to-implement method for collecting tracking data, but it’s susceptible to limitations from ad blockers and privacy protections.
+Server-side tracking, on the other hand, offers greater control over data, improved privacy options, and more reliable data capture, though it requires more technical knowledge and a more complex infrastructure.
+Companies that place a high value on data security and privacy should consider server-side tracking to fully benefit from enhanced control and compliance with GDPR standards.

 You May Also Like